ryanio/bot-runner/README.md

 ### Env

-Set env `BOT_RUNNER_INSTANCES` to a JSON array that mimics the structure of `env-example.json` with your own variables.
+Set `BOT_RUNNER_INSTANCES` to a JSON array that mimics the structure of `env-example.json` with your own variables.

-To generate this string output, in this directory run `node` then `JSON.stringify(require('./env-example.json'))`.
+To generate the string output for `BOT_RUNNER_INSTANCES` in this directory run `node` then `JSON.stringify(require('./env-example.json'))`.

+#### Delay

 The `delay` parameter is useful for staggering OpenSea requests from multiple activity bots when using the same API key.
-This can be set to the number of seconds to delay the bot, e.g. `30` to signify a delay of 30 seconds, which would evenly distribute requests between two bots (with the default interval of 60s).
+This can be set to the number of seconds to delay the bot, e.g. `30` to signify a delay of 30 seconds, which would evenly distribute requests between two bots that use the default interval of 60s.

 ### Run